 Germany is one of Europe’s largest countries and boasts a wide variety of landscapes.
-When visiting this diverse country you can expect to experience tall sheer mountains in the south and sandy rolling plains in the north.
-Boat rentals in Germany are more popular than you probably imagined due to its huge sailing and boating community within the inland waters and along the coastline.
+When visiting this country you can expect to experience tall, sheer mountains in the south and sandy rolling plains in the north.
+Boat rentals in Germany are probably more popular than you imagined, due to the huge German sailing and boating community within the inland waters and along the coastline.

 There is an abundance of facilities for sailing and leisure boating along the Baltic Sea (Ostsee), North Sea (Nordsee) coastlines of Mecklenburg-Vorpommern, Lower Saxony and Schleswig-Holstein and on the many lakes and rivers dotted around the country which makes it the perfect destination for your next sailing adventure!

 You can find boats available to rent with or without a skipper in Germany on the Nautal website.
 Search for sailboats, motorboats, houseboats and yachts in Germany and the rest of the world.
 Flexible cancellation or date changes up to 15 days before check-in is possible with selected boats.

 The cost of renting a boat in Germany varies greatly depending on a number of different factors including the length of the trip, the number of people, the season and the type of boat.
 Below is a list of prices based on boat type.

 To rent a licence free boat in Germany, you can expect to pay around $954 per week in high season, and $667 per week in low season.

 Houseboat prices start at $642 per week.